 Whether you have previously visited other churches or this is your first time, visiting any church can feel like a daunting experience.

 You may worry about what you're going to experience, or feel self-conscious in fear that you may 'do something wrong'.
 You may think that as a newcomer you'll be pounced upon, or fear that you'll be abandoned to muddle on by yourself.
 But you're very welcome and we're here to help.

 When you arrive at church you'll be greeted by someone who'll give you two folded leaflets: one of them has all the words you'll need for the service, the other one has some notices about events coming up in the days ahead.
 You're then free to find a seat for the service - there are no reserved seats at St Mary's!
 You might want to sit somewhere where you can see what other people are doing so you know when to stand up or sit down.
 However, if you're unsure where to go, please just ask.

 We think that music is a very important part of our worship and most of our services feature music either played on the organ, sung by the choir or for the whole congregation to sing.
 Don't worry if you don't know the music - some people join in with the singing, others don't.

 You may have joined for us for our main Sunday morning service at 10am and it might be helpful to walk through what happens.
-The service lasts about an hour and ten minutes, and it's in three parts - they're called the introduction, the Liturgy of the Word and the Liturgy of the Sacrament.
+The service lasts a little over an hour, and it's in three parts - they're called the introduction, the Liturgy of the Word and the Liturgy of the Sacrament.

 In the introduction the priest welcomes us and introduces a time when we reflect upon who we are and the things we have done wrong.
 We ask God for forgiveness and, through his priest, God forgives us all our sins.